vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 The file name has to have the form `<artifactId>-<version>-features.xml`.
 In order to add the `features` suffix is used the `classifier` tag.

 ### Warehouse
-The Warehouse is a REST application used to handle a warehouse inventory.
+The Warehouse is a [REST] web application used to handle a warehouse inventory.

 The [maven][apache maven] project is structured with a parent module (Warehouse) and two children modules (Service and Features).